kouxing2000/kingfisher/README.md

 3. When request match certain URL patterns, it respond with content from
     - Local files.
 Therefore, people will not only to serve un-minified file but also verify modification very quickly.
     - Mock services.
 In order to mock API requests from a predefined mock server.
-    - Other similar enviornment.
+    - Other similar environment.
 It could be useful while multiple QA boxes.

 The tool will be able to start from command line and read a configuration file in order to figure out how to match URL to local files.